Open I4T Funding Calls

 Listed here are all open and upcoming calls for proposals for STEG funding and their respective deadlines.

-Ideas for Transformation (I4Ts) are brief and largely non-technical essays (about 15 pages, double-spaced) utilising country-specific expertise to identify a specific policy distortion, market failure, or other similar opportunity to promote inclusive growth and development in a particular country or context.
-The idea would be to identify potential case studies that warrant further research.
-These might be specific and well-documented examples of a market failure or a policy problem – but ideally the cases should have broad relevance.
+Ideas for Transformation (I4Ts) are brief and largely non-technical essays (about 10-15 pages, double spaced), utilizing country-specific expertise, to describe a policy problem and identify opportunities for research.
+These might be specific and well-documented examples of a market failure or a policy problem – but ideally the cases should have broad relevance across developing countries.
 For instance, an example of a local problem or issue will be more compelling if it can be taken as ‘typical’ of some broader set of cases.
 Successful applicants to the I4T call will receive funding of £1,000.

 We are interested in I4T studies that address each of the following:

-- Use of simple methods (suggestive empirics or narratives) to demonstrate the existence, relevance, and importance of a policy issue involving structural transformation.
+• Use of simple methods (using suggestive data, evidence, or narratives) to demonstrate the existence, relevance, and importance of a policy issue related to sustainable economic growth and structural transformation.

-- Suggest interesting candidate issues for high-level economic analysis or modelling using the tools of macro development.
+• Suggest interesting issues that can benefit from high-level economic research and analysis.
 We hope for these essays to inspire further research (possibly collaborative, linking the authors of I4T submissions with other researchers or teams) that further evaluates the significance of the problem or opportunity that could assist in building the case for the proposed policy response.

-- Propose policies that have a measure of specificity (e.g. not merely “trade liberalisation” or “improved education”), although sizable enough to have importance to structural transformation (e.g., not small-scale bureaucratic changes).
-While the suggested policy need not be at a large scale, the proposal should explain how the proposed topic might contribute to effects at the macro level.
-For instance, an essay might describe and quantify the impact of poor transport connections on a particular rural area of an African country.
-Perhaps transport problems lead farmers to produce low-value non-perishable crops rather than higher value crops that are highly perishable.
+• Describe policy problems and propose solutions that have a measure of specificity (e.g. not merely “trade liberalisation” or “improved education”), but must also be sizable or scalable enough to impact a countries or regions economic growth in a systemic and sustained way (e.g., impact of poor transport connections on rural agricultural productivity and welfare, and opportunities for investment in road networks).
+The proposal should also take into account how the proposed policy might contribute to effects at the macro level.
+For instance, perhaps transport problems lead farmers to produce low-value non-perishable crops rather than higher value crops that are highly perishable.
 This might be a problem that affects other rural areas, and so this is an example of a case study that might be interesting to understand in detail.

 Case studies may relate to one or more of our research themes, however, we also welcome and encourage proposals that focus on other areas of structural transformation and economic growth in low-income countries.
 Policies that positively address our cross-cutting issues of gender, climate change and the environment, or inequality and inclusion in the context of structural transformation are of particular interest.